kushaldas/pym/docs/typehinting.rst

     std2.papers = {1: "Engish", 2: "Math"}

-We can see what mypy says in these cases
+We can see what mypy says in these cases:

 ::